twilio/video-quickstart-ios/ReplayKitExample/README.md

 The project demonstrates how to integrate Twilio's Programmable Video SDK with `ReplayKit.framework`.

-The example demonstrates two distinct use cases:
+Two distinct use cases are covered:

 **Conferencing (In-App)**

 Use `RPScreenRecorder` to capture the screen and play/record audio using `TVIDefaultAudioDevice`.
-After joining a Room you will be able to hear other Participants, and they will be able to see the contents of your screen.
+After joining a Room you will be able to hear other Participants, and they will be able to hear you, and see the contents of your screen.

 When using the "in-process" `RPScreenRecorder` APIs, you may only capture content from your own application.
 Screen capture is suspended upon entering the backround.